-Organizational performance enablers
+2. Organizational performance enablers

-- 87. Through its organizational performance enablers, UNICEF will continuously invest in becoming a more agile, values-based, effective and efficient organization that can effectively respond to change and uncertainty. - 88.
+- 90. Through its organizational performance enablers, UNICEF will continuously invest in becoming a more agile, values-based, effective and efficient organization that can respond effectively to change and uncertainty. - 91.
 Accelerated resource mobilization for UNICEF programmes will focus on maximizing flexible and predictable income, to enable faster, more effective and atscale delivery of results for children and humanitarian response.
 UNICEF will grow and sustain income from private and public sector partners as well as public-private sources including Governments; bilateral and multilateral partners; United Nations joint programmes and pooled funds; individuals, including pledge, cash and legacy donors, and philanthropists; businesses; public-private pooled funds and innovative financing arrangements.
-Engagement with partners to close the funding gaps in the Strategic Plan, 2022-2025 will be accelerated, including advocacy for Member States to meet funding compact commitments of at least 30 per cent of core resources (regular resources) by 2023, and increases in thematic funds. - 89.
-An agile and responsive business model will enable UNICEF to adapt more nimbly to changing and increasingly complex operating contexts while maximizing results for children.
-A number of processes and systems related to identification and management of partners, vendors and consultants will be simplified and automated, thus freeing up staff time to improve programme quality and accelerate delivery.
-In addition, functions will be recalibrated between programme and operations staff to centralize the selection and financial management of third-party instruments within operations to achieve higher value for money and better manage financial risk, while removing transaction burdens from programme staff.
-The UNICEF Global Shared Services Centre and United Nations reform of business operations in-country will be further leveraged to reduce the administrative overhead of UNICEF offices.
-These initiatives will increase the organization's capacity to achieve more results for children and adapt more quickly to changing environments while better managing the associated risks. - 90.
+Engagement with partners to close the funding gaps in the Strategic Plan, 2022-2025 will be accelerated, including advocacy for Member States to meet funding compact commitments of at least 30 per cent of core resources (regular resources) by 2023, and increases in thematic funds. - 92.
+An agile and responsive business model will enable UNICEF to adapt more nimbly to changing and increasingly complex operating contexts to strengthen its organizational resilience, while maximizing results for children.
+A number of operational, programming and partnership processes and systems will be simplified and automated; planning and budgeting processes revised; and global technical teams and multifunctional technical teams established to enhance networked ways of working.
+The UNICEF Global Shared Services Centre and the United Nations reform of business operations in-country will be further leveraged to reduce the administrative overhead of UNICEF offices.
+These initiatives will increase the organization's capacity to achieve more results for children and adapt more quickly to changing environments while better managing the associated risks. - 93.
 Strategic internal, two-way communication with and for staff will enable UNICEF to foster inclusive, transparent, constructive and authentic exchanges between staff at all levels of the organization, for enhanced awareness, agile collaboration and connectedness advancing programmatic priorities and co-creating a values-based organizational culture.
-UNICEF will build staff capacities and create a user-friendly, accessible and relevant digital enabling environment, with multiple real-time communication channels, high-quality virtual meetings and events, and analytics. - 91.
+UNICEF will build staff capacities and create a user-friendly, accessible and relevant digital enabling environment, with multiple real-time communication channels, high-quality virtual meetings and events, and analytics. - 94.
 Decentralized and empowered governance and decision-making will strengthen the accountability of individual staff members to deliver results for children.
 Oversight and decision-making will follow the principle of subsidiarity (i.e., making decisions closest to where they need to be made).
-Decisions will be informed by a common set of principles, including protection from sexual exploitation and abuse, ethical standards, transparency and environmental sustainability.
-Governance mechanisms will be streamlined for greater efficiency and effectiveness. - 92.
-Empowered people and culture: UNICEF will work to ensure that its workforce is empowered to perform at its best for the world's children, and that all employees model the core values of care, respect, integrity, trust and accountability.
-There will be zero tolerance for any form of misconduct. - 93.
+Decisions will be informed by a common set of principles, including strong and rigorously enforced protection from sexual exploitation and abuse, ethical standards, transparency and environmental sustainability.
+Governance mechanisms will be streamlined for greater efficiency and effectiveness. - 95.
+Dynamic and inclusive people and culture: UNICEF will work to ensure that its workforce is dynamic and empowered to perform at its best for the world's children, and that all employees model the core values of care, respect, integrity, trust and accountability.
+There will be zero tolerance for any form of misconduct. - 96.
 Inclusion and representation will be prioritized, so that every member of the UNICEF workforce can count on feeling safe, respected and valued.
 A key part of this is ensuring adequate representation of marginalized groups across all functional areas.
 Strategies will look beyond numbers and targets and strive to ensure an inclusive, respectful workplace for all.
 Efforts will be made to raise awareness of all UNICEF personnel about conscious and unconscious bias, microaggressions and other behaviours that undermine a values-based, inclusive workplace.